massimobonanni/mslearn-azure-developer/instructions/azure-container-services/02-run-container-aci.md

 # Deploy a container to Azure Container Instances using Azure CLI commands

-In this exercise, you deploy and run a container in Azure Container Instances (ACI) using the Azure CLI.
+In this exercise, you deploy and run a container in Azure Container Instances (ACI) using Azure CLI.
 You learn how to create a container group, specify container settings, and verify that your containerized application is running in the cloud.

 Tasks performed in this exercise: